javierhernandezdelorenzo/DockerFlaskPostgres/README.md

 ]
 ```

-When we recive a no error answer from postman, it is time to check that our database is storing the values correctly.
+When we receive a no error answer from postman, it is time to check that our database is storing the values correctly.
 To do so we are going to check the table where we are storing the data inside of our container.

 To get "inside" our postgres container run the following command:

-`docker exec -it [CONTAINER_ID] bash`
+`docker exec -it [POSTGRES_CONTAINER_ID] bash`

 To enter the postgres console run the following commands: